 More cheap insurance, and an easy way to lift your bike on a stand (Photo cred: R6-forum.com)

 Similar to frame sliders, swingarm sliders put a piece of plastic willing to sacrifice itself for the sake of your swingarm between your bike and the ground.
-Like frame sliders, these are more cheap insurance, but they serve another purpose as well – their shape allows them to double as spools where you can lift the bike from with a rear stand.
+Like frame sliders, these are more cheap insurance, but they serve another purpose as well – their shape allows them to double as spools that you can use to lift the bike with a rear stand.

 You don’t need these to lift your bike, as many stands come with pegs you can use to lift the bike from the swingarm itself; but believe me, using spools is a much safer and more secure option, and will never damage your swingarm.